 Late applications will be dealt with in accordance with the Local Authority's co-ordinated admissions scheme.
-This states that all applications received after the closing date of 15th January 2021 will be late and will only be considered after all those who applied on time.
+This states that if an application is received after the deadline of 15th January 2022 then it will not be processed until after the national offer day of 16th April 2022 and will then be considered on the reallocation dates listed in the timetable published in the Local Authority's co-ordinated scheme.
 You are encouraged to ensure that your application is received on time.